metalsmith/metalsmith.io/src/docs/usage-guide/index.njk.md

 {#
 ## Rendering content

 There are a multitude of plugins which can be used to render content.
-For rendering markdown contents and file metadata keys, there is [@metalsmith/markdown][core_plugin_markdown]. [@metalsmith/layouts][core_plugin_layouts] combined with a jstransformer wraps content in layouts, and [@metalsmith/in-place][core_plugin_in-place] is useful if you would like to use a templating language within a file's contents (for example in-between markdown).
+For rendering markdown contents and file metadata keys, there is [@metalsmith/markdown][core_plugin_markdown]. [@metalsmith/layouts][core_plugin_layouts] combined with a [jstransformer](https://github.com/jstransformers/) wraps content in layouts, and [@metalsmith/in-place][core_plugin_in-place] is useful if you need to use a templating language within a file's contents (for example in-between markdown).
 Below is a basic example of a full setup using all of these together:

 {% codeblock "metalsmith.js" %}
 ```js